webNpro/InsForge/docs/insforge-instructions-sdk.md

 - All operations return `{data, error}` structure
 - Database insert requires array format: `[{...}]` even for single records
 - Use `.single()` to get object instead of array from queries
+- Raw SQL is NOT available in SDK

 ### When to Use What
 - **SDK**: Authentication, database CRUD, profile management, AI operations, storage